Tony Parisi (wrestler): World Wide Wrestling Federation (1966–1969)

-Traveling wrestler (1967 - 1975)
+Traveling wrestler (1967–1975)

-In December 1967, Pugliese teamed with Pedro Morales in the California-based World Wrestling Association (WWA).
+In December 1967, Pugliese teamed with Pedro Morales in the California-based Worldwide Wrestling Associates (WWA).
 They won the WWA World Tag Team Championship by defeating Buddy Austin and Freddie Blassie.
 While defending the title, Pugliese also returned to the WWWF and began competing for the World Championship Wrestling in Australia.
 He teamed with Mario Milano to win the IWA World Tag Team Championship in April 1968.
 The team lost the belts to Skull Murphy and Killer Karl Kox in May, but Pugliese joined up with Dominic DeNucci to regain the title later that month.
 Although they dropped the title to Killer Kowalski and Bill Miller in June, Pugliese found a new partner in Don Leo Jonathan to regain the title on February 21, 1969.
 Two weeks later, The Spoiler and Pugliese's former partner Mario Milano (who had turned on Pugliese in the middle of a tag match with Spoiler and Kox to join their manager, Gary Hart) won the belts, but Pugliese and Jonathan regained them in a rematch later that month.
 Returning to the United States, Pugliese formed another tag team in Big Time Wrestling, a Texas-based division of the National Wrestling Alliance (NWA).
 He teamed with Wahoo McDaniel to win the NWA Texas Tag Team Championship.
 Records from the time period in this promotion are unclear about the dates and title lineage, but there is a record of Pugliese and McDaniel holding the belts in 1969.
 The following year, Pugliese held the IWA World Tag Team Championship for the final time, as he teamed with Mark Lewin to win the belts from Rip Hawk and Swede Hanson on May 15, 1970.
 They defended the title for just over a month before losing it to Kurt and Karl Von Steiger.